UltraStar-Deluxe/format/spec.md

 The canonical file extension for the UltraStar file format is `.txt`.

 UltraStar files consist of a header and a body.
 The header contains metadata about the song and the file.
 The body contains the musical data.
 A file SHOULD end with an `E` on a single line.
-Everything After a trailing `E` MUST be ignored.
+Everything after a trailing `E` MUST be ignored.

 > [!CAUTION]
 >